garmenz/ECE143_final_proj/README.md

 ## How To Run Code:
-In order to run this project successfully please follow the steps below.
+In order to run this project successfully please follow the steps below. if vehicles.csv is not found in the repository
 1. Click [Here](https://www.kaggle.com/austinreese/craigslist-carstrucks-data) in order to download the dataset from Kaggle
 2. Make sure to unzip the dataset once it has finished downloading
 3. Copy the vehicles.csv file inside the code repository folder